Base R graphics are very powerful, but the many different

 border color equals the axis color.

-Note that xaxs="i"
+Note that xaxs="i" or yaxs="i" should

 usually not be specified, if data values equal to one of the axis limits